newellbrandon/kastendevhub.github.io/_posts/2023-12-19-pacman-blueprint.markdown

 EOF

 ```
-{% include note.html content="One thing to note, notice how we escape the dollar sign character in the above YAML.
-That's because we're applying the YAML directly from a BASH shell, and if we didn't do that, our local shell would be looking for a variable called `MONGODB_ROOT_PASSWORD` which probably doesn't exist on our local machine and if it did, it may not match what's actually configured in our K8s cluster.
+{% include note.html content="Notice how we escape the dollar sign character in the above YAML.
+That's because we're applying the YAML directly from a BASH shell (see the `cat <<EOF | k -n kasten-io apply -f -` at the top of the file ), and if we didn't do that, our local shell would be looking for a variable called `MONGODB_ROOT_PASSWORD` which probably doesn't exist on our local machine and in the rare case that it did, it may not match what's actually configured in our K8s cluster.
 Take a wild guess how I found this quirk when applying directly via shell..." %}

 ![Kasten Blueprints UI](images/blogs/blueprints.png)